Sample characterisation

 Quantifying the heterogeneity of macromolecular machines by mass photometry

-Sonn-Segev et al., biorxiv 2019
+Sonn-Segev et al., Nature Communications 2020

 Mass Photometry of Membrane Proteins

-Olerinyova et al., biorxiv 2020
+Olerinyova et al., Chem 2021

-This publication shows examples of mass photometry applied to samples containing either detergents, amphipols or nanodiscs, paving the way for the characterisation of samples of membrane proteins.
+This publication shows examples of mass photometry being applied to samples containing either detergents, amphipols or nanodiscs, paving the way for the characterisation of samples of membrane proteins.